pine/is-lo/README.md

 ## Breaking Changes

 There are breaking changes in `v1.0.0`.
-See [the v1.0.0 release note](https://github.com/pine/is-lo/releases/tag/v1.0.0) for more details.
+See [the release note](https://github.com/pine/is-lo/releases/tag/v1.0.0) for more details.

-## Features

-- Supports TypeScript
-- Supports both CommonJS and ESModules

 ## Usage